kablaa/CTF-Workshop/guide.md

 ### 2.5 Bringing it all together

 Read this
 [writeup](http://ehsandev.com/pico2014/binary_exploitation/overflow1.html), once you feel you understand all of the concepts, you can start working on the practice challenges.
 Navigate to the `buffer_overflow` directory, read the TODO.txt and work your way through the challenges.
+For each challenge, create a `run.sh` script and an `exploit.py` as we did in [the last section](https://github.com/kablaa/CTF-Workshop/blob/master/guide.md#1-basic-scripting).
+You can test your exploit as we did in [section 4](https://github.com/kablaa/CTF-Workshop/blob/master/guide.md#42-python-and-gdb).
+Once you understand how to solve the challenge, write your exploit in `exploit.py` and use the socket to send your payload.